What is Synology Hybrid RAID (SHR)

 Synology Hybrid RAID with 2-Disk Redundancy

-2-disk redundant version of the SHR is available since DSM 3.1.
 To use 2-disk redundant SHR, you will need 4 drives in minimum to create the volume.
 If you want to expand a 2-disk redundant SHR volume, the new storage will be available right after you add four drives into the SHR volume or expand four of the existing drives in it.

-It is impossible to convert 1-disk redundant SHR to 2-disk redundant SHR.
+- Since DSM 6.1, you can convert 1-disk redundant SHR to 2-disk redundant SHR.

 Can I expand an SHR volume with larger drives, such as 1TB to 3TB?